-PREREQUISITE/COREQUISITE: Registration in the BNSc program.
-IDIS 150 or equivalent or by permission of instructor.
+PREREQUISITE/COREQUISITE: Registration in the BNSc program, 12U Chemistry or Biology, or by permission of instructor.

 EXCLUSION HLTH 131, HLTH 230.

 NURS 101: Professional Relationships

 Introduces students to the profession of nursing.
 Professional relationships and therapeutic communication are the focus of this course.
 Critical thinking and problemsolving in nursing practice are introduced.
 Legal and ethical concepts are explored.
 The professional expectation of reflective, evidence-based practice is introduced.
 Students are exposed to a variety of nursing roles through class presentations.